FilipMasar/uni-projects/maximum_flow/README.md

-Algorithm for finding maximum flow in a graph.
+Algorithms for finding maximum flow in a graph.

 # Ford-Fulkerson